How can I take really great macro photography?

 Notice how in this photo the white petal is acting as a very effective reflector that is illuminating the underside of this insect.

 the trouble with using a small aperture is that as you can see in the photo, any dust on the camera sensor shows up.
 Even a well looked after camera will attract dust.
 Although my camera is probably overdue a sensor clean.

 I guess I should really find some much prettier mating insects to take macro photos of.
 I hardly think bluebottles are everyone’s favourite insect!

 Again this was one of those times where I wasn’t looking for something to photograph, I was just walking around my garden and I saw something.
 Of course in this instance it’s not like these spiders are suddenly going to fly away like other insects.
 The above photo was taken with my Canon 100mm lens, but these spiders are extremely tiny and I wanted to see as much detail as I could.
 The 100mm lens however was not suitable for this.

 Switching over to the Canon MP-E 65mm f/2.8 1-5x macro lens I was able to get much closer macro photos and see more detail of these tiny baby spiders.
 There was a problem though.
 The spiders were suspended in of course a web and sitting on leaves.
 And these leaves and the web were all swaying gently in the wind, not to mention the spiders crawling around all the time.
 The problem was the spiders would go in and out of focus; but I guess it didn’t really matter, because even though the spiders were moving about, there would always be at least some of them in focus.
 I think I probably didn’t use more than three times magnification for the above photo, because otherwise the depth of field was too shallow.

 Further reading on Macro Photography

 Learn something?
-Feel free to share this blog post.
+Why not share this blog post.

 I plan to write better quality blog posts like this one in future, so check back now and again.